Hikari Sentai Maskman

-Hikari Sentai Maskman (光戦隊マスクマン, Hikari Sentai Masukuman) is a Japanese Tokusatsu television show and Toei's eleventh entry of the Super Sentai metaseries.
-It aired on TV Asahi from February 28, 1987, to February 20, 1988, replacing Choushinsei Flashman and was replaced by Choujyu Sentai Liveman with a total of 51 episodes.
+Hikari Sentai Maskman (光戦隊マスクマン, Hikari Sentai Masukuman) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the eleventh installment of Super Sentai.
+Directed by Takao Nagaishi, it stars Ryousuke Kaizu, Kouichi Kusakari, Issei Hirota, Yuki Nagata, Kanako Maeda, Hayato Tani, Mina Asami, Keijiro Shiga, Kaori Kubota and Shunta Fuchino.
+It aired from February 28, 1987 to February 20, 1988, replacing Choushinsei Flashman and was replaced by Choujyu Sentai Liveman.
 Its international English title as listed by Toei is simply Maskman.

-It was the first Super Sentai series that showcased each members having their own individual vehicles that forms their robot (previous shows had robots, but any ranger could pilot any robot), and the first in which five robots combined to form a larger robot (previous series had only 2 or 3 robots combining to form a larger robot).
-It also introduced non-Japanese martial arts disciplines.

 Plot

 Commander Sugata is a scientist and sage who excels in mental reinforcements and is a master of every martial arts discipline.
 He discovered the existence of the Underground Empire Tube, a once peaceful kingdom that has turned into a malignant force under the mysterious Zeba, who desires to conquer the surface.
 In order to stand against them and thwart their plans, Sugata recruits five young people to become the Maskmen.
 Each becomes specialized in a style of martial arts, and Sugata teaches them the ways of the mystical Aura Power (オーラパワー, Ōra Pawa).
 A year after Sugata recruits and trains the Maskmen, the Underground Empire Tube is ready to strike.
 Princess Ial of the deposed Igam Royal Family, sent to spy above ground as Mio, falls in love with Takeru, and wishes for those underground and above ground to coexist.
 She is kidnapped and imprisoned in ice for her betrayal.
 As Takeru and the Maskmen battle Tube, they learn about Ial and Igam's relationship, and a terrible dark secret about Zeba, the Tube leader.